 Ongoing capital expenditures - Capital spending requirements consist primarily of upgrades to, and replacement of, transmission, distribution, and generation infrastructure, as well as new customer connections.
 Preliminary engineering costs, which consist of expenditures for surveys, plans, and investigations made for the purpose of determining the feasibility of utility projects, including certain projects discussed in the Integrated Resource Plan section below, are included in Ongoing capital expenditures.
-As of June 30, 2012 and December 31, 2011, preliminary engineering costs of \$11 million and \$10 million, respectively, are included in Other noncurrent assets in PGE's condensed consolidated balance sheets.
-The Company expects that it will incur approximately \$3 million for preliminary engineering on major projects during 2012.
+As of September 30, 2012 and December 31, 2011, preliminary engineering costs of \$13 million and \$10 million, respectively, are included in Other noncurrent assets in PGE's condensed consolidated balance sheets.
+The Company expects that it will incur a total of approximately \$4 million for preliminary engineering on major projects during 2012.

-Hydro licensing and construction - PGE 's hydroelectric projects are operated pursuant to FERC licenses issued under the Federal Power Act.
+Hydro licensing and construction - PGE's hydroelectric projects are operated pursuant to FERC licenses issued under the Federal Power Act.
 Capital spending requirements reflected in the table above relate primarily to modifications to the Company's hydro facilities to enhance fish passage and survival, as required by conditions contained in the operating licenses.

 Emissions controls - In June 2011, the EPA approved revised rules that established new emissions limits at Boardman and provide for coal-fired operation to cease no later than December 31, 2020.
 The emissions limits imposed under the revised rules require the addition of certain controls.
-PGE's portion of capital spending on the Boardman emissions controls through June 30, 2012 was approximately \$25 million, with the amount of anticipated future expenditures reflected in the table above.
+PGE's portion of capital spending on the Boardman emissions controls through September 30, 2012 was approximately \$29 million.